rchakode/realopinsight/doc/sphinx/source/gettingtstarted/tutorial-zabbix.rst

 -------------
 This tutorial assumes that :

-+ You read and understood the `concepts and the architecture`_ of RealOpInsight.
++ You read and understood the :doc:`basic concepts of RealOpInsight <../overview/concepts>`.
 + RealOpInsight is installed and ready to use.
-+ Your Zabbix Server as well as its `JSON-RPC API`_ service are running.
++ Your Zabbix Server as well as its JSON-RPC API service are running.

-Use Case
+Use case
 --------

 The tutorial is based on the example files provided with RealOpInsight.
-Available in the folder *examples, *the following file:
+Available in the folder *examples,* the following
+file:

 + *small_hosting_platform.zbx.ngrt4n.xml ***: This
   file contains the configuration describing of our dashboard.
 This